Friendship Symbols & Their Meanings

 Tip: Want to make your own Friendship Quiz?
 Click here

-The Timeless Language of Friendship Symbols
+The Timeless Meaning Behind Classic Friendship Symbols

-The Friendship Bracelet and Its Origins
+The Friendship Bracelet: Woven Meanings and Origins

-The Claddagh Ring and Interlocked Hearts
+Eternal Bonds: The Claddagh Ring and Infinity Symbol

-Nature’s Symbols: Flowers, Plants, and Animals
+Nature’s Friendship Symbols: Flowers, Plants, and Animals

-The Secret Language of Flowers
+The Secret Language of Flowers and Yellow Roses

 Resilience in Green: The Jade Plant

-Animal Totems of Loyalty
+Animal Totems: Emblems of Loyalty and Trust

 SymbolPrimary MeaningBest Used For